Data Modeling

 - Use singular nouns for model names (Customer, not Customers)

-- Use snake_case for attribute names (first_name, not firstName)
+- Use PascalCase for attribute names (FirstName, not first_name)

 - Be descriptive but concise